bizhuka/eui/info/ZCL_EUI_FILE-en.md

 ---

-As a result, if you need to download a file from the internal table, call the Save file dialogue and then open it\
+As a result, if you need to download a file from the internal table, call the Save file dialogue and then open it<br/>
 a **chain** will look like

 ```abap